adilbekm/benford-covid19/README.md

 Example of small error (good Benford fit):

-![Australia New South Wales][plt1]
+![Jordan][plt2]

 Example of large error (bad Benford fit):

-![Tajikistan][plt2]
+![Mordovia Russia][plt3]

 ### What time period is covered?
 How many numbers?

 The data covers the period from the beginning of COVID-19 reporting to March 2, 2021, or about 1 year of data or 365 numbers per location, 725 different locations (55 for the U.S. and 670 for the rest of the world).
-The exact number of numbers (no pun intended) used varies by location because they didn't start reporting at the same time.
+The exact number of numbers (no pun intended) varies by location because they didn't start reporting at the same time.
 It also varies because zeros and negative numbers are unusable and were dropped.
 The actual number of numbers used for Benford-ness is included in the output, so the reader can take this metric into account along with the error.
 About 100 locations were excluded from the ranking because they had too few numbers (less than 50 usable numbers).
 These are typically small territories or places like cruise ships.

 ---